IntelligentSoftwareSystems/Galois/lonestar/eda/cpu/SPRoute/README.md

 This program performs global routing on a circuit.
 Please find our ICCAD 2019 paper "SPRoute: A Scalable Parallel Negotiation-based Global Router" for details.

-SPRoute is based on FastRoute 4.1 consisting of four stages: tree decomposition, pattern routing, maze routing and layer assignment.
+SPRoute is based on FastRoute 4.1 and consists of four stages: tree decomposition, pattern routing, maze routing and layer assignment.
 SRoute parallelizes the most time-consuming maze routing stage in a novel hybrid parallel scheme which combines net-level parallelism and fine-grain parallelism.

 INPUT
 ===========